Carry On (Kygo and Rita Ora song)

 "Carry On" is a song by Norwegian producer Kygo and British singer Rita Ora, released as a standalone single for the 2019 film, Pokémon Detective Pikachu.
 The song plays during the end credits of the film.
-The song was released on 19 April 2019, through RCA Records.
+"Carry On" was released on 19 April 2019, through RCA Records.
 The music video was released on the same day.

 Background and composition

 "Carry On" was written by Kygo, Rita Ora, Ilan Kidron, Natalie Dunn, Josh Cumbee and Afshin Salmani.
 According to Dunn and Kidron, they began writing the song in 2016 and the initial version of the song was recorded by several singers, including Kelly Rowland, Dua Lipa (featuring Swae Lee) and Charlie Puth.
 Ora later recorded the song with Kygo, after adding a bridge.
 At the time, Ora was working on the Pokémon film Detective Pikachu, and the song would go on to be featured in the end credits of the film.

 EDM.com's Katie Stone wrote that "as the song progresses into the first instrumental build" an "airy tropical house beat" is introduced which "pairs beautifully with the top line."
 Stone also wrote that Ora's vocals get "pitched up and overlayed, creating a vibey track."
 The music site Run the Trap described the song as "melancholic."